Want the perfect workout program?Take Quiz

 Even one week of inadequate sleep reduced testosterone in healthy young men4.
 Aim for 7-9 hours of time in bed per night.
 If you have concerns with any sleep issues, like sleep apnea, see a doctor so you can address them.

-Regular exercise, particularly lifting weights, can aid in testosterone production.
+Regular exercise, particularly lifting weights and using the best exercises that increase testosterone, can aid in testosterone production.
 Lift 3-6 times a week, concentrating on progressive overload and strength gains.
 However, it is critical not to overdo it.
 Overtraining is linked to reduced testosterone levels, particularly in endurance athletes5.

 If you want to include cardio while maximizing testosterone, opt for high-intensity interval training (HIIT).
 HIIT improves the balance of testosterone and cortisol, a stress hormone linked to decreasing test levels6.